 Urban Studies & Planning is currently open to all students admitted through the University admissions process.

-The Urban Studies and Planning Program provides sample syallbi of it courses for students to gain a understand of the scope of a course.
+The Urban Studies and Planning Program provides sample syllabi of it courses for students to gain a understand of the scope of a course.

 View a flyer regarding the Urban Studies and Planning program.

-View a flyer regarding UPS faculty office hours for Summer 2019.
+View a flyer regarding UPS faculty office hours for Fall 2019.

 Undergraduate Advising Center